-Typical configuration and building footprints for attached housing are shown in Figure C8 and C9C10-C14 in Appendix C.
+Typical configuration and building footprints for attached housing are shown in Figure C10-C14 in Appendix C.

-1.4.41.5.4 Integrated Housing
+1.5.4 Integrated Housing

-Integrated Housing refers to dwelling types that require a single-DA for both subdivision to create the allotment and construction of the dwelling.
-These include attached dwellings-on 125-300m2-350m2-lots, semi-detached dwellings on 150125-300m2-350m2-lots.
+Integrated Housing refers to dwelling types that require a DA for subdivision to create the allotment and construction of the dwelling.
+These include attached dwellings, semi-detached dwellings and detached dwellings on 125-350m2 lots.